This note dropped in my in-box.

 Please pray for us.

-I love my girls and I can only imagine how difficult it would be if they stopped talking with me.
-My heart goes out to you.
+I can only imagine how difficult this is for you.
+My mama’s heart goes out to you.

 You didn’t share their ages, or what led to the separation, but may I suggest a couple of things?